What is macular degeneration?

 A combination of treatment and lifestyle measures are used to help manage and treat the effects of macular degeneration:

-- Telescopic Lens Implant - is the latest treatment option available to patients in Ireland with AMD.
-The programme is led by Consultant Ophthalmologist, Mr David Keegan at the Mater Private.
-Mr Keegan is the first surgeon in the island of Ireland to offer this surgical option to patients as part of the CentraSight care programme.
+- Telescopic lens implant: is the latest treatment option available to patients in Ireland with AMD.
+The programme is led by consultant ophthalmologist, Prof David Keegan at Mater Private.
+Prof Keegan is the first surgeon in the island of Ireland to offer this surgical option to patients as part of the CentraSight care programme.
 The tiny telescope is implanted inside one eye, behind the iris (the coloured part of the eye).
 Smaller than a pea, the telescope implant uses micro-optical technology to magnify central vision images – “straight ahead” vision.

 - Laser: used to destroy the fragile leaky blood vessels.